 San Francisco is known for the Golden Gate Bridge, Alcatraz Island, steep hills, dense fog, cable cars and great weather.
 This densely populated city is full of exciting culture and things to do.
 Volunteers live in an apartment located in the Richmond District steps away from Golden Gate Park.
 They utilize public transportation to access their ministries and the downtown area.
-Service sites are located in Oakland, one of the most ethnically diverse cities in the USA known for its tech startups; the Tenderloin with a rich history of diversity and social awareness; and the Mission District, San Francisco’s oldest neighborhood home to the largest concentration of murals and the best restaurants and art galleries in the city!
+Service sites are located in the Tenderloin with a rich history of diversity and social awareness; and the Mission District, San Francisco’s oldest neighborhood home to the largest concentration of murals and the best restaurants and art galleries in the city.

 Number of Volunteers: 5

 Mission: To acknowledge each human’s incredible worth by being aware of our own judgments.
 Faithful Fools reaches people by shattering myths about those living in poverty through the arts, education, advocacy, and accompaniment.

 The Faithful Fools Street Ministry was founded in 1998 as an educational and charitable organization.
 The Faithful Fools was created to establish a community of people who address the policies, attitudes and lack of knowledge that perpetuate homelessness and poverty not just locally in San Francisco, but nationally and globally.
 Faithful Fools establishes relationships with people who are homeless or living in poverty, as well as those with homes and economic wealth.
 Through the arts, education, advocacy and accompaniment, they work to build community by breaking through boundaries that separate people.
 These boundaries include economic power, religious beliefs, class, race, gender, ethnicity, and mental illness.
 A volunteer will serve as a member of the hospitality team, support the Street Ministry Retreats, accompany individuals who seek housing and supportive services, and help organize major events at the center.